Swiss corona protests: conspiracy theories vs political rights

 “Give [Bill] Gates no chance”

-“No to forced vaccinations”
+“No to forced vaccinations!”

 “Stop Corona Hysteria!”

-Elsewhere, Covid-19 has led to events like the burningexternal link of 5G masts, seen as being linked to the virus.
-And in Switzerland, too, the protests have attracted various disgruntled voices and has led to the term “conspiracy theory” popping up in the media (it has also inspired detailed fact-checking effortsexternal link).
+In other parts of Europe, Covid-19 has led to events like the burningexternal link of 5G masts, seen as being linked to the virus.
+In Switzerland too, the protests have attracted various disgruntled voices and has led to the term “conspiracy theory” popping up in the media (it has also inspired detailed fact-checking effortsexternal link).

 Why the flowering of such ideas?